commerceguys/addressing/README.md

 - The subdivision code (used to represent the subdivison on a parcel/envelope, e.g. CA for California)
 - The subdivison name (shown to the user in a dropdown)
+- The local code and name, if the country uses a non-latin script (e.g. Cyrilic in Russia).
 - The postal code prefix (used to ensure that a postal code begins with the expected characters)

 Subdivisions are hierarchical and can have up to three levels: